Criteria for entry

 1. Academic merit

-Additional evidence of academic merit may also be considered at the discretion of the selection committee.
+Additional evidence of academic merit may also be considered if requested by the selection committee.

 Disability, medical condition or behavioural disorder